-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud construction finished in plasterboard.
-There are tiled wall finishes.
-Floors including sub floors Flooring on the ground floor is of solid concrete construction and flooring on the upper floor is of suspended timber construction.
-There is no sub floor to inspect.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
-The kitchen contains floor and wall mounted storage units.
-Chimney breasts and fireplaces None.
+The interior doors are of a painted timber design.
+Internal joinery is of a painted timber finish.
+The kitchen consists of a range of floor and wall mounted units with a stainless sink unit and drainer fitted.
+There is a timber tread and riser staircase, with matching handrail, leading from the ground floor hall to the first floor landing.
+There is an adequate range of built in storage within the subject property.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is a fireplace within the living room.
 Internal decorations Visually inspected.
-Internal decorative finishes are papered or painted.
-Cellars None.
+The internal decorations are mainly of painted finish with the exception of the kitchen and bathroom areas which have tiled features.
+Cellars Visually inspected where there was a safe and purpose-built access.
+There is a cellar accessed externally via the rear elevation.
+This houses the warm air heating boiler.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The electrical switch gear is located in a cupboard within the entrance vestibule.
+The property is connected to mains electricity supply with the consumer unit and electricity meter being located in the under stair cupboard, accessed via an entrance hall.
+Where visible the wiring is of PVC cabling with 13 amp sockets.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The gas meter is located within an external meter box.
+The property is connected to the mains gas supply with the meter being located externally within a plastic housing unit, attached to the side study extension.